 - Mahoin (Former Albers Ahoi) – Music in sailor pants.

-38. Rock and eat at the Hard Rock Café
+38. Hard Rock Café

 There are often long queues outside the popular Hard Rock Café on Hamburg’s Landungsbrücken.
 Especially for guests who also want to eat something here.